javadelight/delight-metrics/README.md

-# lightweight-java-metrics
+# Lightweight Java Metrics

 A very lightweight way to report metrics for Java applications based on the [Dropwizard Metrics Project](https://dropwizard.github.io/metrics/3.1.0/).

 ## Counters

-Counters allow to keep track of a specific value (for instance the currently logged in users) which is frequently incremented or decremented.
+Keeping track of a specific value which is frequently incremented or decremented (for instance the currently logged in users).

 ```java
 MetricsNode m = Metrics.create();